EloyElFather/EloyElFather/README.md

-Hi, I'm Eloy a student who uses GitHub to learn.
+Hi, I'm Eloy a student who is using GitHub to learn.